-Breakwaters, jetties and groins are incompatible with the high energy flows of the Cowlitz River.
+Breakwaters, jetties and groins are incompatible with goals for shoreline areas along the Newaukum River.

-A. Breakwaters, jetties and groins should be prohibited in all shoreline environment designations.
+A. Breakwaters, jetties and groins should be prohibited within all shoreline environment designations.

-A. Breakwaters, jetties and groins are prohibited in all shoreline environment designations.
+A. Breakwaters, jetties and groins are prohibited within all shoreline environment designations.